-Note: PayFlex also administers the Dependent Care Flexible Spending Account and Health Savings Account; however, these options are not ERISA plans and is not subject to the Claims and Appeals procedure or the ERISA rights described below.
-If you have questions about the Dependent Care Flexible Spending Account and/or the Health Savings Account, please contact PayFlex
+Note: Inspira Financial also administers the Dependent Care Flexible Spending Account and Health Savings Account; however, these options are not ERISA plans and is not subject to the Claims and Appeals procedure or the ERISA rights described below.
+If you have questions about the Dependent Care Flexible Spending Account and/or the Health Savings Account, please contact Inspira Financial directly.